misterlinderman/twintack/MARKETING-INITIATIVE-PROGRESS.md

 - **Responsive carousel**: 3 products on desktop, 1 on mobile
 - **Navigation**: Previous/Next buttons to scroll one product at a time
 - **Smart display**: Shows as grid if 3 or fewer products, carousel if more
+- **Product page routing**: Clicking a featured product takes users to the full product page (no direct "Add to cart")

 **Usage:**
 - Go to **Marketing → Featured Products**